Lightning-Universe/Training-Studio_app/README.md

 ______________________________________________________________________

-## Train a 6B LLM with Multi Node Training
+## Train a 1B+ Large Language Modeling Model with Multi Node Training

 Run the App in the cloud